Oklahoma State Cowboys baseball: Oklahoma Sooners

-Oklahoma State's series against Bedlam rival Oklahoma has featured more games played than any other OSU baseball series.
-As of the end of the 2021 season, the Cowboys lead the overall series with the Sooners 179–155 and hold a 56–40 lead in games played since the inception of the Big 12.
-Oklahoma State has dominated the rivalry in recent years, winning 23 of 30 contests since 2013, head coach Josh Holliday's first season.
+Oklahoma State's series against Bedlam rival Oklahoma has featured more games played than any other baseball series in program history.
+Through the 2026 season, the Cowboys lead the overall series against the Sooners 190–162, with Oklahoma State dominating the rivalry in recent years, boasting a 38–16 record against Oklahoma since 2013, head coach Josh Holliday's first season.
+In the final Big 12 conference baseball game between the two schools, Oklahoma State defeated Oklahoma 9–3 to win the 2024 Big 12 tournament.